-Many financial experts suggest that your money should be growing somewhere between 5% and 10% per year.
+In fact, many financial experts suggest that your money should be growing somewhere between 5% and 10% per year.
 You won’t get that from a savings account these days.

 Just compare $100 in a savings account earning 1% interest per year with an investment earning 5% per year and another earning 10% per year.

-At 1% interest, you’re earning just a few pennies per year.
-After 20 years, you’ve earned only $20.
+At 1% interest, you earn just a few pennies per year.
+After 20 years, you earn only $20.
 With a 5% return, you more than double your money to $271.85.
 And with a 10% return, your money grows more than seven times to $738.70!

-However, investments aren’t insured like your savings account.
+One thing to note, however, is investments aren’t insured like your savings account.
 You take the risk of losing everything if your investment becomes less valuable.